The Intermediate Guide to Renters Insurance.

 This is also a type of Liability coverage.
 It will cover if the Insured damages someone’s property, but the person whose items are damaged isn’t going to sue.
 It could include replacing a friend’s laptop that the Insured dropped.

 Identity Theft is often included in a home policy, and it is there to pay any out-of-pocket costs that the Insured would have if their identity were stolen.
-Those costs could consist of legal fees that are needed to be paid to clear the Insured’s name.
+Those costs could consist of legal fees that must be paid to clear the Insured’s name.

 Endorsements to a Renters Insurance Policy

-This endorsement will cover replacing or repairing contents in the event of an earthquake.
-Keep in mind that the Additional Living Expenses on the policy will only respond to earthquake-related claims if the Earthquake Endorsement is also purchased.
+This endorsement will cover replacing or repairing contents in an earthquake.
+Remember that the Additional Living Expenses on the policy will only respond to earthquake-related claims if the Earthquake Endorsement is also purchased.

 Most markets now have different versions of water coverage, but the main coverage types are as follows: